 1. Security and Privacy

-Storing sensitive data on third–party servers poses the risk of data breaches, unauthorized access, and privacy violations.
+Storing sensitive data on third–party cloud servers poses the risk of data breaches, unauthorized access, and privacy violations.
 Even though cloud providers offer security measures like firewalls, encryption, and security protocols, the responsibility of data and applications over the cloud still falls on organizations, raising accountability issues.
 Also, the necessity of adhering to industry regulation like GDPR and HIPAA adds an extra layer of complexity to cloud security.

 Solutions include implementing end-to-end encryption, multi-factor authentication (MFA), strict access controls, and regular security audits to safeguard data.
-Adopting Zero Trust architecture helps minimize security vulnerabilities.
+Adopting Zero Trust architecture also helps minimize security vulnerabilities.

 1. Downtime and Service Interruptions